cbandy/real-database/guide/realdb.introduction.md

 ## Support

-Each database system has different features of SQL, different data types and different supported SQL syntaxes.
+Each database system has different features, different data types and different supported SQL syntaxes.

-Four common systems targetted: MySQL, PostgreSQL, Microsoft SQL Server and SQLite.
-The generic builders and driver interface support features implemented by two or more of these systems.
+Four common systems targeted: MySQL, PostgreSQL, Microsoft SQL Server and SQLite.
+The [generic builders](realdb.building) and driver interface support features implemented by two or more of these systems.

 Library intends to support any system for which PHP has a driver.

 ## Identifiers

-Identifiers are database things.
-Tables, Columns and Aliases.
-Specified as dot-delimited string or array of parts.
+Identifiers are the unique names which refer to tables, columns, indexes, aliases, etc. They can be specified as a dot-delimited string or an array of parts.

     Database_Identifier('x.y.z') == Database_Identifier(array('x','y','z'))